Earth Observation - Specialization

 30760 Inverse Problems and Machine Learning in Earth and Space Physics 5 point Spring F1B (Thurs 13-17)

-You may be able to find other relevant elective online courses in the EuroTeQ Partner Universities' course catalogue
+Other relevant elective online courses may be found in the EuroTeQ Partner Universities' course catalogue

 Specializations are merely recommended ways of choosing the courses in the curriculum.
 Applicants are not admitted to a specialization but to the programme and it is possible to choose among all the courses in the curriculum following the directions given.
 However, if a specialization has been fulfilled the title of the specialization may be added to the diploma.

-Head of Study line
+Head of Specialization

 John Peter Merryman Boncori